 Just because sunscreen is labeled reef safe, it does not mean that it actually has no negative effects on the ocean ecosystem.
 Brands are required to be truthful with their labeling and advertising, but there is no agreed upon definition of “reef-safe” so some claims may be a stretch.

 Oxybenzone and octinoxate are the ingredients most heavily marketed as unsafe for the ocean, but other ingredients including parabens, triclosan, benzophenone, 4-Methylbenzylidene camphor, OD-PABA, and 3-Benzylidene camphor all have negative effects on ocean life.
 Even mineral sunscreens can include harmful ingredients if they use zinc oxide and titanium dioxide with nano-particles which can be toxic in high concentrations.

 Be a careful consumer, and make sure to read all of the ingredients thoroughly to make sure they are free of the aforementioned ingredients.
 You may have to do some further research as to whether mineral sunscreens use nano-particles or not, but taking the time to do so is how you can play your part in protecting our oceans.
 It’s the least we can do for something that brings so much joy to our summers spent at the beach.

-Cleure is doing our part by formulating our mineral SPF 40 sunscreen and mineral tinted sunscreen to be free of all of these chemicals, and we don’t use nano-particle zinc oxide and iron oxide.
+Cleure is doing our part by formulating our mineral SPF 30 sunscreen to be free of all of these chemicals, and we don’t use nano zinc oxide and iron oxide.
 We also use recyclable plastic to package our products so if they’re properly disposed of, they won’t end up swimming amongst the coral and fish.